tNhanDerivative/myDocs/1.git_github/Git/Collaborate on github.md

 git pull origin [release_name]
 ```

-This command will delete the branch only if it has been fully merged with the branch you are currently on.
+OPTIONAL: This command will delete the branch only if it has been fully merged with the branch you are currently on.
 ```sh
 git branch -d branch_name
 ```